akka/akka/akka-docs/src/main/paradox/fault-tolerance.md

 Toplevel actors means those which are created using `system.actorOf()`, and they are children of the @ref:[User Guardian](general/supervision.md#user-guardian).
-There are no special rules applied in this case, the guardian simply applies the configured strategy.
+There are no special rules applied in this case, the guardian applies the configured strategy.

 ## Test Application